ICAIS

 Visas and documentation required to enter Northern Ireland, UK

 The information below is from UK Visas and Immigration and is current as of Aug.
 25, 2025.
 It is intended to provide a high-level summary only.
-Please visit the UK Visas and Immigration website for the most accurate and up-to-date information.
+Please visit the UK Visas and Immigration website for the most accurate and up-to-date information on Visa Requirements and Electronic Travel Authorizations (ETAs) that are now mandatory for people arriving from 85 countries.

 Travelling with a Canadian, USA, Australian, New Zealand, South Korean, or most European Union country passports: